tahoe-lafs/tahoe-lafs/docs/frontends/FTP-and-SFTP.rst

 HTTP-based login service, useful for centralized deployments.
-This was used by AllMyData to provide web-based file access, where the service used a simple PHP script and database lookups to map an account email address and password into a tahoe rootcap.
+This was used by AllMyData to provide web-based file access, where the service used a simple PHP script and database lookups to map an account email address and password into a Tahoe directory cap.
 The service will receive a multipart/form-data POST, just like one created with a <form> and <input>
 fields, with three parameters: